Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

 2. Practice naming and greeting your inner parts

-The more familiar you become with your inner family of parts, the more you will be able to mindfully name and greet them – without getting possessed by them.
+The more familiar you become with your inner family of parts, the more you will be able to name and greet them mindfully – without getting possessed by them.

-In response to this practice, you might notice other parts within you emerging with a vengeance (after all, their job is to try and protect your ego from any perceived changes/threat).
+In response to this practice, you might notice other parts within you emerging with a vengeance (after all, their job is to try and protect your ego from any perceived changes/threats).
 You might notice an inner Skeptic part mocking your practice of naming and greeting inner parts.
 Or you may notice an inner Critic, Judge, or Bully trying to take over your consciousness again.
 Simply name and greet these parts with kindness.

 If you work best with visual aids, I highly recommend looking into getting yourself the Inner Active Cards deck.
 This is a fantastic way of familiarizing yourself with the different parts of yourself in a fun, interactive way.

 3. Connect with your inner Self (Soul) every day

 The beauty of the Internal Family Systems practice is that it emphasizes the central importance of the Self or Soul – and also that identifying, acknowledging, appreciating, and learning about your inner parts creates more inner psychological and emotional clarity.
 This inner clarity will make it easier to live more and more from the warm and serene seat of the Self/Self.
 It’s a beautiful psychospiritual system!

 To connect with your inner Self or Soul each day, there are a number of practices you can try:

 - Do a Metta (lovingkindness) or heart-centered meditation every morning

 - Pause throughout the day and mindfully connect with your breath

 - Practice self-love in conjunction with mirror work